by-nir/aws-lambda-zig/README.md

 /// Metadata for processing the event (including env variables). const Context = lambda.Context;

-/// Logging scope for the handler function.
-///
+/// The handler’s logging scope.
-/// In release builds only _error_ level logs will be retained and sent to CloudWatch. const log = lambda.log;
+/// In release builds only _error_ level logs will be sent to CloudWatch. const log = lambda.log;

 /// Entry point for the lambda runtime.